rogsme/yams.media/content/install/steps.md

 VPN username (without spaces):
 VPN password:
 ```
-Configure your VPN settings if desired.
-The script supports all VPNs listed at `/advanced/vpn#official-supported-vpns`.
+This is where the magic happens to keep your downloads private and secure! 🔒

-### 5. Final Installation
+### 5. Let it rip!

-The script will:
+The script will now:
-1. Copy and configure all necessary files
+1. Copy all the files where they need to go
-2. Start the YAMS services
+2. Start up all the YAMS services
-3. Install the YAMS CLI tool
+3. Install a handy CLI tool
-4. Set appropriate permissions
+4. Set up all the permissions just right

-When complete, you'll see a success message and URLs for all services:
+When it's done, you'll get a nice success message and all your service URLs:

 ```bash
 Service URLs: